rundevcycle/100-days-of-code/log.md

 ### Day 3: 4 November 2018
   - Clean up encapsulation of js-keymapper so it is a module with private properties.

+### Day 4: 5 November 2018
+  - Start another small project for JavaScript modules/classes with more properties.
+  - Setting up `eslint` for verifying code quality.